ManuelFte/Google-Forms-to-Notion/README.md

 ## Configuration

-Customize the `fieldConfigs` object in `variables.js` to define how the responses should be mapped to Notion properties or blocks.
+Customize the `responseConfigs` object in `variables.js` to define how the responses should be mapped to Notion properties or blocks.
 You can use the following configurations: <!-- I need to state how they're going to be outputted by default if no configurations are provided -->

 <!-- I don't like this wording -->
 - `properties`: Define which form responses should be saved as properties in Notion.